 Effects of LSD Use

-The effects of LSD are unpredictable.
+The effects of LSD blotter for sale are unpredictable.
 Usually, the first effects of the drug are felt 30 to 90 minutes after taking it.
 The user may experience extreme changes in mood, feel several different emotions at once, or swing rapidly from one emotion to another.
 If taken in large enough doses, the drug produces delusions and visual hallucinations.
 The physical effects include dilated pupils; higher body temperature and sweating; nausea and loss of appetite; increased blood sugar, heart rate and blood pressure; sleeplessness; dry mouth and tremors.

 The user may also suffer impaired depth and time perception, with distorted perception of the size and shape of objects, movements, color, sound, touch and own body image.
 Sensations may seem to “cross over,” giving the feeling of hearing colors and seeing sounds.
 These changes can be frightening and can cause panic.
 Some LSD users also experience severe, terrifying thoughts and feelings, fear of losing control, fear of insanity and death.

 An experience with LSD is referred to as a “trip” and acute adverse reactions as a “bad trip”.
 These experiences are long, with the effects of higher doses lasting for 10 to 12 hours.